 The Office of Academic Affairs provides advising on all topics ranging from research, fellowships, registration, scheduling, classes, professional and career planning, graduate school, and health and wellness.
 Our office also offers peer tutoring for classes taken at Peabody.
 Productive advising is built on a partnership in which the student and the adviser work together in a spirit of mutual engagement, responsiveness, and dedication.
-Students may schedule an academic advising appointment or drop by during walk-in hours (Tuesdays and Wednesdays 2:30-3:30 pm) to meet with the Director of Advising.
+Students may schedule an academic advising appointment or drop by during walk-in hours (Tuesdays, Wednesdays, Thursdays 2:30-3:30 pm).

 The Peabody Advising Partnership